mpieva/quicksand/docs/source/in_and_out.rst

 final_report.tsv
 ~~~~~~~~~~~~~~~~

-The final report contains all the columns presented above
+The final report contains all the columns presented above.
+In Addition, the final report contains a column :code:`FamPercentage` which provides the relative
+proportion of *final reads* (after deduplication or bedfiltering) of the assigned family in the readgroup.
+If there are several lines for one family and readgroup (e.g. after a rerun or multiple fixed references)
+the highest number of final reads is used as the baseline for the other entries of the same family

 | The :file:`cc_estimates.tsv` files contains information about index-hopping and cross contamintaion
-| The :file:`nextflow` directory contains nextflow specific information about the run
+| The :file:`nextflow` directory contains information about the run, like the commandline used and the config-files provided
 | the :file:`work` directory can be deleted after the run - it contains nextflow specific intermediate files